hlimbachiya1/Mood-Sky/README.md

-# Mood Music - Weather and Music Recommendation App 🎵🌤️
+# Mood Sky - Weather and Music Recommendation App 🎵🌤️

 Tired of searching for the perfect playlist?
 Let the weather do the work!
 MoodSky suggests music based on real-time weather, so you can enjoy songs that match the vibe of your day, whether sunny, rainy, or anything in between.
 A simple web application that combines real-time weather information and music recommendations.
 Enter a ZIP code to view the current weather and get a curated playlist to match the mood of the weather.